Acceleration of Change

 on Amazon for as little as $350, anyone can get one.
 At this point the average consumer does not see an everyday use for them, although they may be benefiting in ways they don’t realize.
 For example, rapid product prototyping and spare parts

 creation.
 There are everyday uses, but they have not crept into the minds of the common consumer.
-Check out this list of 50 things you could create with a 3-D printer, including the drawings and specs to create them.
 While these are interesting items to print, the real hockey stick curve of innovation comes when we can print new clothes or meals.
 Yes, you can 3D print food today, but the options are limited.
 Sound

 familiar? (iPhone circa 2007).